 “Thursday, we played Arizona Western, a ranked team, and played or best game of the season so far.
 After double overtime the game ended in as draw.
 We had the same amount of opportunities as they did and came close to winning the game multiple times.
 This was a good gauge to let us know how good we are and how much further we need to go in order to be a conference and region contender,” stated Head Coach Jared Woodhouse.

 “Saturday we played a very skilled team out of California in Allan Hancock.
 We did as good job of Possesing the ball and directing the pace of the game and we beat them 4-0 but we had chances enough to win 10-0, all in all or team is progressing well and taking steps to prepare for a very difficult conference.”

-The men’s soccer team played Arizona Western College in Henderson, Nevada on Aug 29th and split for the second time this season.
+The men’s soccer team played Arizona Western College in Henderson, Nev. on Aug.
+29 and split for the second time this season.
 They had multiple shots on the goal but couldn’t get one in the back of the net.
 This took them to two ties and one win for the season, but that would all change with their next game.

 The Eagles played Alan Hancock College on Aug.
-31 in Henderson, Nevada.
-The Eagle’s very own Kellen Burke, Nick Miszcyk, Colin Johansen, and Bowen Wyminga each found the back of the net once, taking the score to 4-0 during the first half, and ultimately winning the game.
+31 in Henderson, Nev.
+The Eagle’s very own Kellen Burke, Nick Miszcyk, Colin Johansen, and Bowen Wyminga each found the back of the net once, taking the score to 4-0 during the first half and winning the game.

-The Eagles are 1-0-1 in conference play and will be returning to the field on Saturday, September 7th. to play Moizer FC and USA in a scrimmage.
+The Eagles are 1-0-1 in conference play and will return to the field on Saturday, Sept.
+7, to play Moizer Football Club and USA in a scrimmage.